MarkEdmondson1234/googleAuthR/README.md

 It was done referring to the [documentation for Google URL shortener](https://developers.google.com/url-shortener/v1/getting_started).

-Note the help docs specifies the steps outlined above:
+Note the help docs specifies the steps outlined above.
+These are in general the steps for every Google API.

 1. Creating a project
 2. Activate API